 Author contributions: Schatz RA contributed to the data collection and analysis, drafting, and editing of manuscript; Zhang Q contributed to data collection and analysis; Lodhia N contributed to reviewing and editing the manuscript; Shuster J contributed to the statistical design and analysis; Toskes PP contributed to the design of the project, reviewed and edited the manuscript; and Moshiree B conceived and designed the project and edited the manuscript.

-Supported by KL2 Scholar Award to Baharak Moshiree KL2 RR029888-01 from the National Institute of Health (NIH); and NIH grant No. 1UL1TR000064, from the National Center for Advancing Translational Sciences
+Supported by KL2 Scholar Award to Baharak Moshiree KL2 RR029888-01 from the National Institute of Health (NIH); and NIH grant No. 1UL1TR000064, from the National Center for Advancing Translational Sciences.

 Ethics approval: The authors ensure that this retrospective study and manuscript preparation were completed with rigid compliance to the best practices in publication ethics.
 These standards were upheld according to University of Florida Institutional Review Board and Ethics Committee regulations.
-Patient data were collected and stored in a de-identified database to which only the investigators had access [Approval documentation attached].
+Patient data were collected and stored in a de-identified database to which only the investigators had access.

 Informed consent: This study was a retrospective chart review using a de-identified patient database.
-This study was approved for a Waiver of Informed Consent as attached in the Institutional Review Board approval documentation [approval documentation attached].
+This study was approved for a Waiver of Informed Consent as attached in the Institutional Review Board approval documentation.

 Conflict-of-interest: The authors disclose there are no conflicts of interest.